scottfalbo/grid-tracking/README.md

   + Added the `PrintMap` method detailed above.
 + 10/11/2021
   + Refactored derived class constructors to inherit shared constructor from `Critter` class.
+  + Changed the `Critter` classes previous coord props to a list of all previous movement.
+  + Added and tested methods to retrieve a critters movement history and current location.